themis-project/themis-finals-infrastructure/README.md

 $
 ```

-To start new contest, you should reset it at first.
+To start new contest, you should stop running processes and reset.

 #### Restart your checker's process
-Sometimes things get messed up and you end up rewriting your service's checker while a contest is running.
-Obviously you will need a way to restart checker's process.
+Sometimes things get messed up and you end up rewriting your service's checker during a running contest.
+Here is a way to restart checker's process.

 ```sh
 $ sudo -s